OoriData/Amara/README.md

 ## History

-Amara was originally an open source project I created, renaming and expanding on [Anobind 2003](https://www.xml.com/pub/a/2003/08/13/py-xml.html), looking to simplify and rethink XML and related technology processing.
+Amara was originally an open source project I created, renaming and expanding on [Anobind 2003](https://www.xml.com/pub/a/2003/08/13/py-xml.html), looking to simplify and rethink XML and related technology processing, with an eye to Python.
 It went through a few evolutions and progress had slowed down since the late 2010s.

 Quote from the [revival ticket](https://github.com/uogbuji/amara3-xml/issues/28):